Weather Edge Tool

 Kalshi Weather Markets — Where the Edge Lives

-Kalshi runs daily “high temperature” markets for 8 major U.S. cities.
-Each contract resolves YES if the official NWS high for that city hits a specific threshold — like “Denver high above 72°F.” The market price is the crowd's implied probability.
+Kalshi runs daily high-temperature threshold markets across 13 major U.S. cities.
+Each contract resolves YES if the official NWS observed high for that city clears a specific strike — like “Denver high above 72°F.” The market price is the crowd's implied probability.
 The question is whether that crowd price is right.
+We deliberately ignore the narrow bucket (range) markets Kalshi also lists — their windows are too tight, their liquidity is split four ways, and the maximum reachable edge is small.
+Threshold markets give the cleaner signal.

 The model uses a simple but effective approach: take the NWS 24-hour forecast high as the center (μ) and fit a normal distribution with sigma (σ) derived from 30 years of NOAA climate data for that city and month.
 That gives a clean probability for any temperature threshold — no guesswork, just statistics.
 When the model probability diverges from the Kalshi price by 5+ percentage points, that's the edge.